Issa0hsn/multy-models-chatbot/README.md

 ______________________________________________________________________________________________________________________________________________________________________
 ## 1-AI principles:
 LLMs: I learned about language models and how it generate the text ,it turns out that it predicts the next word baswd on its posiblity and on some pramters like "temperature" "top_p" "top_k".
-Model Size & Precision : the power of the model generaly dependence on its size and how it is loaded (16 byte ,32byte....)
+Model Size & Precision : the power of the model generaly dependence on its size and how it is loaded (16 bit,INY8....)
-Context Length: models don't understands the human words instead it convert it to "tokens" , the more "token" it use the more it working to generate the answer.
+Context Length: models don't understands the human words instead it convert it to "tokens" , the more "token" it use the large amount of memory (KV Cashe) it needs to handel to generate the answer.

 ## 2-Ecosystem:
 Hugging Face: the most important tool for any ML project it helps me comparing the models hosting the project and watching other peopel progect and inspired by.